-For more information on test administration, view the Grade 6 Science Subject Bulletin at www.education.alberta.ca/admin/testing/achievement/bulletins.aspx.
+For more information on test administration, view the Grade 6 Science Subject Bulletin.

 - 1. By looking at the officer's diagram, it can be inferred that the thief - A. stayed in the building only a few seconds - B. triggered an alarm in the secretary's office - C. ran out of the building carrying something heavy - D. found a second door leading to the camp director's office